caseyg/awesome/README.md

 *   [ChrisChinchilla/Openly](https://github.com/ChrisChinchilla/Openly) - A Vale linter style that aims to replicate Grammarly in an open-source, privacy-friendly way

 *   [inukshuk/jekyll-scholar](https://github.com/inukshuk/jekyll-scholar) - jekyll extensions for the blogging scholar

-*   [wildlyinaccurate/jekyll-responsive-image](https://github.com/wildlyinaccurate/jekyll-responsive-image) - An unopinionated Jekyll plugin for generating and using responsive images

 ## Racket